 In the event of a grounding, collision or major breakdown, a quick and targeted response is crucial.
 Critical work can include replacing or repairing rudders, rudderstock bearings, shafts, stern tubes or stern tube bearings.

-“Seals and bearings services related to groundings, collisions and major breakdowns can range from the inspection, repair and replacement of components to investigation services or providing a complete turnkey project,” says Rene Bertelsen, Alignment and Shaft Line Repair Services Sales Manager at Wärtsilä.
+“Seals and bearings services related to groundings, collisions and major breakdowns can range from the inspection, repair and replacement of components to investigation services or providing a complete turnkey project,” says Simon Wiles, Wärtsilä Shaft Line Repair Services Manager.
 “The scope of the work depends on the needs of the vessel and extent of the incident.
 We always want to minimise vessel downtime and off-hire.
-In the beginning of the project, our experts evaluate what repair services could be carried out underwater by our specialist diver technicians, thus reducing the need for dry docking.”
+In the beginning of the project, our experts evaluate what repair services could be carried out underwater by our specialist diver technicians, thus reducing the need for dry docking."

 Project management is of the essence in evaluating and carrying out the work.
 A full-service team oversees the entire process of coordinating spare parts for owners, shipyards and different stakeholders, ensuring all aspects of shaft line repair work for seals and bearings is covered.